Air pollution

 Purpleair.net has straight up sensor data for many locations in the world and gives you Air Quality Index values.

-But wht do these QI figures mean?
+But what do these AQI figures mean?
 AQI to Cigarettes will convert Air Quality Index to number of cigarettes smoked.
-AQI Calculator offers conversion between various measure in terms of AQI /health impact.
+AQI Calculator offers conversion between various measures in terms of AQI /health impact.

 Figure 3